beemsoft/threejs-webxr-shader-examples/README.md

 In the book, GLSL version 410 is used.
 WebGL version 2 is using GLSL ES version 300 (See: [GLSL versions][GLSL-Versions])

+The original examples from the book can be found [here][Book examples].

 ### More reading
 Another interesting read: [The Book of Shaders][book-of-shaders]